commercetools/commercetools-sync-java/docs/usage/TAX_CATEGORY_SYNC.md

 * sync exception
 * tax category draft from the source
-* tax category of the target project (only provided if an existing type could be found)
+* tax category of the target project (only provided if an existing tax category could be found)

 ##### Example
 ````java